srvrco/getssl/README.md

   -c, --create    Create default config files
   -f, --force     Force renewal of cert (overrides expiry checks) -a, --all       Check all certificates
-  -q, --quiet     Quiet mode (only outputs on error, succcess of new cert, or getssl was upgraded) -Q, --mute      Like -q, but mutes notification about successfull upgrade -u, --upgrade   Upgrade getssl if a more recent version is available -U, --nocheck   Do not check if a more recent version is available -w working_dir  Working directory
+  -q, --quiet     Quiet mode (only outputs on error, success of new cert, or getssl was upgraded) -Q, --mute      Like -q, but mutes notification about successful upgrade -u, --upgrade   Upgrade getssl if a more recent version is available -U, --nocheck   Do not check if a more recent version is available -w working_dir  Working directory